mwenge/tempest/README.md

 In [this Jupyter notebook](./notebooks/Reconstruct%20ROMs%20from%20Object%20FIles%20in%20the%20Tempest%20Source%20Dump.ipynb) we extract the ROM data from the `ALEXEC.LDA` binary included in the source dump and play it on MAME!

+## Building the Tempest Source Code: Version 1
+In [this Jupyter notebook](./notebooks/Build%20Tempest%20Sources%20for%20Version%201.ipynb) we build and play Version 1 of Tempest.

+## Building the Tempest Source Code: Version 2A(Alt)
+In [this Jupyter notebook](./notebooks/Build%20Tempest%20Sources%20for%20Version%202A(Alt).ipynb) we build and play Version 2A(alt) of Tempest.